 There’s a helpful metric titled “Engaged Listeners” that podcasters can use to monitor the performance of their podcast, and it’s especially great for branded podcasts.
 You can find this metric on your main Analytics dashboard for your podcast as a whole.
 If you want it broken down by episode, you can find it within the “Episodes” tab.

-It’s important to look beyond download and listener numbers to gauge the success of your podcast.
-Although we all know listenership is important, what’s more meaningful to measure is how engaged your listeners are.
 “Engaged Listeners” allows you to identify your biggest fans and report on listeners who are tuning in for either 20 minutes or 40% of an episode, depending on the length of your episode.
 This data is key as it points to how much value a listener is getting from your show and how you can improve your content strategy.

-This is an important metric as it helps you understand if you’re creating content that is resonating with your audience (a pretty necessary accomplishment).
 Once you can see a pattern around engagement rates or listener drop-offs, you’ll be able to make meaningful changes to improve your show.
 Perhaps you will realize your intro is too long, you need better transition music, or your episode needs to be broken down into more sections.

-This past Spring, Apple introduced a new feature around tracking follower numbers.
+This past Spring, Apple introduced a new feature for tracking follower numbers.
 This feature is great for knowing how big your community is.
 These are people who love your podcast and are loyal fans.

 You can track “New Followers” over a week, month, 60 days, and on an ongoing basis.
 Via graphs and charts, you can work out what particular episodes or events may have triggered a spike in followers.
 You’re also able to compare the engagement levels and time listened by followers versus non-followers.